secretstartups/handbook/values/index.html.md

 Iteration is often counterintuitive and difficult to do.
 To clarify what an iteration is, it helps to see examples of what is not an iteration.
 Below are 12 examples of things we've seen mistaken as iteration, but don't meet our definition of iteration.

-1. Reduction in quality
+1. Reducing quality
-1. Eliminating or reducing documentation
+1. Avoiding or reducing documentation
 1. Compromising on security
-1. Not the default or the recommended path
+1. Delivering something that's not the recommended path or on by default
-1. Nothing of value
+1. Shipping something of no value
-1. An excuse to work on unimportant items
+1. An excuse to focus on unimportant items
-1. Changing goals
+1. Changing or lowering goal posts
 1. Revisions you don't ship or publish
-1. Too tight timelines
+1. An excuse to impose unrealistically tight timelines
-1. Lack of planning
+1. An excuse to avoid planning
-1. Working long hours
+1. Imposing long hours
 1. Expecting others to fix your work

 In this [GitLab Unfiltered video](https://www.youtube.com/watch?v=BW6TWwNZzIQ), GitLab co-founder and CEO Sid Sijbrandij elaborates on each of these 12 things that are not iteration.